syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 ```

 ### Build the image

-Since the pipeline script has changed you need to rebuild and load the docker image.
+Since the pipeline script has changed you need to rebuild and load the docker

-First you need to build the image and load it into the local KinD cluster:
+image.
+Run:

 ```bash
 ./scripts/build-pipeline
 ```

 ### Send a Resource Request
-Finally, make a Resource Request with the `enableDataCollection` set to `true`:
+Finally, make a Resource Request with the `enableDataCollection` set to `true`.
+Open the `resource-request.yaml` and update the config.

 ```bash
 kubectl --context $PLATFORM apply --filename resource-request.yaml